cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ### Cluster Operator

-This role can be granted for one or more specific clusters, or for all clusters in the organization.
-It allows users and service accounts to perform a variety of cluster functions:
+Cluster Operators can perform a variety of cluster functions:

 - *Users* with this role can perform the following *console operations*: